Carter Rowney: Playing career

-Following six seasons in the NHL, Rowney having concluded his contract with the Red Wings opted to continue his professional career abroad, signing a one-year contract with German club, Löwen Frankfurt of the DEL, on September 12, 2022.
+After six seasons in the NHL, Rowney having concluded his contract with the Red Wings, opted to continue his professional career abroad, signing a one-year contract with German club, Löwen Frankfurt of the DEL, on September 12, 2022.

 Personal life

-In August 2016, Rowney married Danielle Luetzen, a former North Dakota volleyball player.
+In August 2016, Rowney and Danielle Luetzen married.
+She is a former volleyball player at the University of North Dakota.

 Their first child, Anders, was born on May 14, 2017.